 The Probability Density Function (PDF) is referred to as the shape of the distribution.
+PDF is used to define the probability of a random variable occurring within a range of values.

-As a histogram of the distribution is created with more and more categories it begins to take on the exact shape of the distribution.
+As a histogram of the distribution is created with more and more categories, it begins to take on the exact shape of the distribution.

 If you were to draw a curved line that fits most of the histogram (created from the samples) it would create a model that describes the population.